Glyphosate Residue Free

 - All certified products are included in The Detox Project certified product database.

 - Maintaining Certification: Certificates are valid for one year – Annual testing is required to maintain your certification (minimum 2 times per year + spot checks).
+If there are less than 3 lots produced of a specific product per year then only one sample from each lot will have to be tested.

 The Glyphosate Residue Free certification programs (the “Program”) has been established to: